Type-Moon

-Type-Moon (Note: Stylized as TYPE-MOON) is a Japanese company that produces video games, anime, manga, light novels, and affiliated merchandise.
-It was founded by illustrator Takashi Takeuchi, writer Kinoko Nasu, programmer Nobuyuki Kiyotake, and composer Keita Haga.
-The company is known under the name Notes Co., Ltd. (Note: 有限会社ノーツ (Yūgen gaisha Nōtsu)) for its publishing and corporate operations, as it is the company's official name, while the use of the brand name Type-Moon is a homage to the founder's origins as a doujin circle of the same name.
-After releasing the visual novel Tsukihime as doujin soft, the group incorporated and commercially released the visual novel Fate/stay night which became the company's most well-known title.
-Both works have received several adaptations in other mediums that have amassed a global fanbase.
+doing business as is a Japanese media conglomerate that produces video games, anime, manga, light novels, and affiliated merchandise.
+It was formed in 1999 in Taitō, Tokyo as a doujin circle.

+Type-Moon had later expanded into a company, and was aided by Japanese programmer Nobuyuki Kiyotake, and Japanese composer Keita Haga.
+The company uses its official trade name for its publishing and corporate operations, while the use of the brand name Type-Moon serves as a homage to the company's origins as a doujin circle of the same name.
+After releasing the visual novel Tsukihime as doujin soft, the group incorporated and commercially released the visual novel Fate/Stay Night which had later become one of the most known visual novels in history.
+Both of the titles were originally produced as adult games, and were later re-released without the erotic content.

+Co-founder Kinoko Nasu is a prominent figure in the brand, having contributed to the planning and scenario in the majority of Type-Moon's video games.
+While Takashi Takeuchi, the main designer for the company and another one of its co-founders, had mainly worked on character designs and background art.
+Keita Haga, Type-Moon's main composer, has composed music for the majority of Type-Moon's titles.

 History

-Doujin circle (1999–2003)
+1999–2003: Beginnings as a Doujin circle

-Before the founding of Type-Moon, starting in October 1998, illustrator Takashi Takeuchi and writer Kinoko Nasu (friends since their time at junior high school) released the first five chapters of the light novel series The Garden of Sinners through the web page of their doujin circle, Takebouki (Note: Officially known as "竹箒" in Japanese and "The Bamboo Broom" in English), and sold the last two at Comiket 56 in August 1999.
-At that same time, the two alongside programmer Nobuyuki Kiyotake and composer Keita Haga (colleagues of Takeuchi when he worked for Compile) distributed a free floppy disk announcing the formation of the doujin circle Type-Moon (the name originating from Notes. [sic], one of Nasu's previous works) and the start of the development of the visual novel Tsukihime.

-Tsukihime was initially released at Comiket 59 in December 2000.
-Soon after, Sunshine Creation 10, in January 2001, saw the release of Tsukihime Plus-Disc: an omake disc that mainly served to fix issues the first copies of Tsukihime had and which also featured bonus content.
+Prior to the founding of Type-Moon, Japanese author Kinoko Nasu and Japanese illustrator Takashi Takeuchi had released the first five chapters of the light novel series The Garden of Sinners through the web page of the Takebouki doujin circle.
+(Note: Officially known as "竹箒" in Japanese and "The Bamboo Broom" in English) They later sold the last two volumes at the Comiket 56 in August 1999.
+The two alongside programmer Nobuyuki Kiyotake and composer Keita Haga distributed a free floppy disk, announcing the formation of the doujin circle Type-Moon (the name originating from Notes. [sic], one of Nasu's previous works) and the start of the development of the visual novel Tsukihime.Tsukihime was initially released at Comiket 59 in December 2000.
+While the Tsukihime Plus-Disc omake disc was released ar the Sunshine Creation 10, taking place in January 2001.
+The disc contains a fix file for route restrictions that original game had and also features bonus content.
 Later, at Comiket 60 in August of the same year, the fan disc Kagetsu Tohya was released.
 In September, the members of Type-Moon established Notes Co., Ltd. while remaining active as a doujin circle.
 After the great response it received following the inclusion of its first four chapters in Plus-Disc, Type-Moon printed a complete edition of The Garden of Sinners split in two volumes that were sold at Comiket 61 in December.